 Would you like to develop a massive chest that will impress everyone who sees it?
-The major muscle in your chest is the pectoralis major or pecs for short.
-The pectoralis major is one of the largest and most powerful muscles.
+The primary muscle in your chest is the pectoralis major or pecs for short.
+The pectoralis major is one of your upper body’s largest and most powerful muscles.

-Unless your gym severely restricts free weights, always opt for using free weights.
-Free weights force you to perform the exercise correctly and naturally, and that is the intention.
+Unless your gym severely restricts free weights, always opt for free weights.
+Free weights force you to perform the exercise correctly and naturally, which is the intention.

-It has been proven that lifting heavy weights with fairly low reps is far more effective at developing a massive chest.
-The results prove that lifting heavy weights with fairly low reps is far more effective at developing a massive chest than lighter weights with more reps.
+Experts have proven that lifting heavy weights with relatively low reps is far more effective at developing a massive chest.
+The results show that lifting heavy weights with relatively low reps is far more effective at creating an enormous chest than lighter weights with more reps.

-While balance is important, use a solid grip until you are comfortable too close or too wide.
+While balance is essential, use a solid grip until comfortable with a close or wide grip.
 Altering the angle will also develop different sections of the chest muscles.
 Your goal should develop mass in all areas to give a more defined and well-rounded appearance.

-Add Cross Chest Exercises To Develop Your Chest
+2. Cross Chest Exercises

 Short and Intense – Keep your workouts short and intense.
 Studies have shown that overtraining can occur in as little as 30-45 minutes.